Pakz001/html5examples/3D/threeTest/Test/Readme.md

 book9 = create buffer geometry and load texture and set uv mapping<br>
 book10 = create a buffer geometry quad and texture it with a atlas texture.<br>
 book11 = create multiple box front faces as a single buffer mesh and use texture atlas.<br>
+book12 = create multiple box front faces in a grid as a single buffer mesh using random texture per quad.<br>